 Both standard users with Share Link permission and administrators have the ability to view Share Links.
 Standard users will see only Share Links they created, while administrators will see all Share Links within the site.

 Users and administrators can view Share Links by clicking on the Sharing icon in the left pane.
-The resulting table displays information about each Share Link, including the URL with quick one-click copy, the user who created it, the date it was created, the Share Link access control.
+The resulting table displays information about each Share Link, including the URL Key, its internal note, the user who created the Share Link, the date it was created, and buttons to edit or revoke the share link.
+If access control has not been enabled on the Share Link, the URL Key will be followed by buttons to visit the URL or copy the URL to your clipboard; these buttons are not displayed if access control requiring email invitations is enabled.

-You want to add or remove files from your Share Link after the distribution?
+You may need to add or remove files from your Share Link after the distribution.
 For example, let's assume you have a Share Link containing the folder Publications.
-After sharing, you realize that you found another file which should be included in the folder and thus the Share Link.
-No problem!
+After sharing, you realize that you found another file which should have been included in the folder and thus the Share Link.

 Once the Share Link has been generated, you can still add or remove files from the Share Link.
 Since Share Links are dynamic references to the files and not snapshots of the files, once you upload the missing file to the Publications folder, your share will automatically reflect the change.